Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Management System

 The Human Resources Division supervised by the director responsible for this area leads the Company’s human resources management, in which a CAPD* cycle is applied for planning and implementing specific measures.
-The measures important from a management perspective are submitted for deliberation in major meetings such as the Management Meeting and the Strategy Meeting.
+The measures important from a management perspective are submitted for deliberation in major meetings such as Management Meetings and Management Strategy Meetings.

 The Company engages in continuous dialogue with the labor union, primarily through various committees as outlined in the section titled “Sound Labor-Management Relations,” as we seek to foster a worker-friendly corporate culture in a united effort of labor and management.
 We will strive to change mindsets and reform our systems toward becoming a company that meets the needs of its diverse workforce.